 When these healthy functions become reduced, dogs are particularly susceptible to health problems.
 They can develop:

 - Kidney or liver dysfunction or even failure

 Not knowing the appropriate dose of these medication types for dogs (and cats) is a disaster waiting to happen.
 You may unknowingly give your otherwise healthy dog a dose that’s too high, and some dogs are especially sensitive to human NSAIDs.

-Tylenol for dogs is another huge NO. Tylenol is acetaminophen, not an NSAID, but tests have shown that it’s equally as harmful to dogs when given in human doses.
+Tylenol for dogs is another huge NO — unless it’s prescribed by your veterinarian.
+Tylenol is acetaminophen, not an NSAID, but tests have shown that it’s equally as harmful to dogs when given in human doses.